 1. Sky Burial

-It’s a ritual but one of the interesting and famous matters for tourists to know about these costumes in Mustang.
+It’s a ritual for locals but one of the interesting matters for tourists is the sky burial in Upper Mustang.
 When someone dies high up in the Himalayan kingdom, a Lama (Buddhist priest) cuts the body into a small size and feed to the vultures in the open air.
-I know it sounds brutal, but It is the way of burial in the Buddhist culture.
+I know it sounds brutal and extremely disturbing but It is the way of burial in the Buddhist culture of the people living in this part of the Himalaya.
 The tradition came and influenced by Tibetan Buddhism.

 They believe, feeding to the vultures (Holy bird) means the dead has no sin and his/her departed soul can rest peacefully in heaven.
-This sounds very interesting as much as it is barbaric.
+As much as it is barbaric to hear it is interesting for outsiders to hear about.
 You may be thinking, will I have a chance to see sky burial in Upper Mustang.
 Which my clients often asked me.
 The answer is no!
-Only family members and villagers may attend the ceremony.
+Only family members and villagers may attend the ceremony closeup but in some cases, you might be able to see from afar with respect to their culture.

 2. Famous for Cave sightseeing